Travel insurance necessary for trekking in the Langtang

 - TROUSERS: A full-length pair of trekking trousers protect you from thorny plants, twigs, rocks, and other hazards by providing sturdy route protection.
-This has the benefit of allowing you to stroll quietly without being disturbed by rustling foliage, as well as getting close to animals without bothering them.
+This has the benefit of allowing you to stroll quietly without being disturbed by rustling foliage and get close to animals without bothering them.

-- TREKKING BOOTS: Trekking boots are required since they are particularly developed to protect the foot and ankles during long-distance trekking.
-They are one of the most crucial aspects of trekking since they might influence a trekker's ability to travel long distances without being injured.
+- TREKKING BOOTS: Trekking boots are required since they are mainly developed to protect the foot and ankles during long-distance trekking.
+They are one of the most crucial aspects of trekking since they might influence a trekker's ability to travel long distances without injury.

 - SOCKS: Blisters can be avoided by wearing hiking socks.
-A hiking sock, unlike a flimsy, stinky cotton sock, will not constantly rub against the back of your foot and will provide significant protection from friction generated by your shoe.
-The socks keep the feet at a steady temperature.
-On the foot, socks are extremely soft and comfy.
+Unlike a thin, stinky cotton sock, a hiking sock will not constantly rub against the back of your foot and will provide significant protection from friction generated by your shoe.
+In addition, the socks keep the feet at a steady temperature.
+On foot, socks are incredibly soft and comfy.

 OTHER TYPES OF TREKKING EQUIPMENT

 - TREKKING POLES: Trekking poles include your arms and shoulders into your stride, allowing you to employ stronger muscles to push yourself uphill and regulate your descent.
 As a result, the rate increases without the accumulation of leg pain.

 - FIRST-AID KIT: Every trekker should have a first-aid kit.
 During the trial, they assist you with any necessary therapy.
 As a result, we must carry it with us to reduce the danger of infection or damage severity.
 Burns, bruises, scratches, and cuts may all be treated with a well-stocked pack.